mavlink/MAVSDK/README.md

 ## License

-The DroneCore project is licensed under the permissive BSD 3-clause, see [LICENSE.md](LICENSE.md).
+This project is licensed under the permissive BSD 3-clause, see [LICENSE.md](LICENSE.md).